tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorrt_optimization/README.md

 ## Background

 TensorRT is a Software Development Kit (SDK) for high-performance Deep Learning inference.
-The TensorRT workflow is shown in Figure1.
+The TensorRT workflow is shown in Figure 1.
 Models trained on AI development platforms such as TensorFlow, Pytorch, etc. are imported by the TensorRT Optimizer to perform ***target-specific*** [optimizations](http://on-demand.gputechconf.com/gtcdc/2017/presentation/dc7172-shashank-prasanna-deep-learning-deployment-with-nvidia-tensorrt.pdf).
 Afterward, a serialized engine (binary file) with optimal execution speed is generated, facilitating production deployment.